gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 ## Putting It All Together

-Each security practice we've discussed provides a layer of defense.
-Together, they create a comprehensive security posture where if one layer fails, others still protect you.
-This is called "defense in depth."
-Here's how these layers work together in your development pipeline:
+Each security practice we have discussed provides a layer of defense.
+Together, they create a security posture where if one layer fails, others still protect you.
+This is defense in depth.
+These layers work together in your development
+pipeline:

 Most Python developers consume packages rather than publish them.
 The two paths share early stages but diverge at build
 time: